Ikaranetwork/Modpack/README.md

 **Lunar**

-*Lunar's branch has less mods than the fabric branch as lunar has some mods already built in.*

 1. Open Lunar Launcher

 2. Select more version & go to 1.21.4

-3. Click the gear icon right thats next to `**LAUNCH GAME**`
+3. Click the gear icon that's right next to **`LAUNCH GAME`**

 4. Then find the open mods folder and drag all the mods into that folder

 5. You are now done and able to launch lunar client!

+*Note: Lunar's branch has less mods than the fabric branch as lunar has some of the mods already built in.*

 ## Requirements
 These are the minimum requirements to run this modpack